API

 Exception – If the files have the wrong format, or they do not exist, or their Paths are invalid.

-• Vtl script: The expression that shows the operation to be done.
+• Vtl script: The script that shows the set of operations to be executed.

 • Data Structure: JSON file that contains the structure and the name for the dataset(s) (and/or scalar) about the datatype (String, integer or number), the role (Identifier, Attribute or Measure) and the nullability each component has.